 Tables typically present summary data or outcomes of analyses.
 Full data sets, unless they are small, should be presented as online appendices rather than as tables in the manuscript.
 Tables should be designed so that they will fit on a single page of the journal in the normal portrait orientation.
 Tables are numbered in sequence of their mention in the text and "TABLE 1" is indicated centered, all caps, on a separate line preceding the title.
-Titles should be brief and descriptive of the overall content.
+Titles should be brief and descriptive of the overall content; if species names are used, include both the English and full scientific names at first mention.
 Variables appearing in the table headings or left-hand column, as well as units and significance levels, should not be part of the table title.
 All information needed to understand the content of cells should appear in the table headings and left-hand column, including units and variables.
 Spanner headings are a useful way to indicate information common to more than one column.
 Rows spanning the columns can be used in the table field to indicate divisions in the table by categories.
 Data should be arranged so that columns generally present comparable amounts.
-As noted, footnotes to the table should be indicated by superscripted lowercase letters (a, b, c, etc.) on the title or at an appropriate place in the field, and they should be defined below the table.
-Footnotes should be in order of appearance in the table (from left to right, top to bottom.)
-Footnotes are useful for indicating significance level, exceptions, methodological details, etc.
+As noted, footnotes to